MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/backup-workload-cluster.md

 # Perform workload cluster backup or restore using Velero and Azure Blob storage

 You can create a workload cluster backup or restore from a backup on AKS on Azure Stack HCI workload clusters using [Velero](https://velero.io/docs) and Azure Blob as the storage.
 Velero is an open-source community standard tool you can use to back up and restore Kubernetes cluster objects and persistent volumes.
-It supports a variety of [storage providers](https://velero.io/docs/main/supported-providers/) to store backups.
+It supports several [storage providers](https://velero.io/docs/main/supported-providers/) to store backups.

 If a workload cluster crashes and fails to recover, you can use a Velero backup to restore its contents and internal API objects to a new cluster.